The Latest: China airlines told to ground Boeing 737 Max 8s

 The Civil Aviation Administration of China said the order was issued at 9 a.m.
 Beijing time Monday and would last nine hours.

-It said the order was taken out of safety concerns because the crash was the second after another of the planes fell into the ocean off the coast of Indonesia in similar circumstances on Dec.
-29, killing all aboard.
+It said the order was taken out of safety concerns because the crash was the second after another of the planes fell into the ocean off the coast of Indonesia in similar circumstances in October, killing all aboard.

 It said further notice would be issued after consultation with the U.S. Federal Aviation Administration and Boeing on safety measures taken.

-Note: This story has been corrected to say Indonesian crash was in October, not December.